CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads more like a high-level procedure outline than an actionable skill for Claude.
-It identifies the right persistence vectors and provides a logical sequence, but critically lacks any concrete commands, code snippets, auditd query examples, or detection patterns that would make it executable.
-The 'When to Use' section adds generic filler without value.
+This skill reads more like a table of contents or checklist than actionable guidance.
+It identifies the right persistence vectors and follows a logical sequence, but critically lacks any concrete commands, code, regex patterns, auditd queries, or example outputs that would make it executable.
+Claude would need to rely entirely on its own knowledge to implement every step, which defeats the purpose of a skill file.

 Suggestions